- Research

 Given the importance of transportation in a highly mobile society, mobility determines possibilities for economic and social inclusion (Ferreira et al. 2017; Martens 2017).
 Consequently, the ways in which government and private companies distribute transport to their citizens and (potential) customers become immensely important (Martens 2017).
 Guaranteeing accessibility for all, distributing the transportation good equitably, constitutes a challenge (Martens 2017).
 According to Martens, accessibility “refers to the ease with which destinations can be reached [by a person] from a given location in space” (2012, p.
 6).
 The level of accessibility depends on the context (spatial distribution of activities and transportation system) and the person (income, gender, knowledge, place of residence, household composition, physical ability).
 “An injustice is done whenever a person experiences an insufficient level of accessibility” (Martens 2017, p.
 126).
 Moreover, given the importance of mobility for daily life, mobility infrastructure and services are expected to be reliable (Mugion et al. 2018).
 A recent development is Mobility-as-a-Service (MaaS): personal mobility systems that facilitate a multi-model mobility experience for travellers (Veeneman et al. 2020).
 MaaS platforms offer users access to a range of modalities, through pay-per-use or subscriptions, enabling them to plan and book a trip and make travelling more seamless.
 However, they might negatively affect social inclusion, as MaaS platforms do not tend to focus on affordability for low income households or users with little or no digital literacy (Pangbourne et al. 2020).
 All in all, this theme established the right of mobility, which includes the availability and accessibility of travel opportunities, as well as the choice to decide whether to use these opportunities and which ones to use specifically.

-Whim’s goal is to offer users ultimate freedom of mobility: “Whim will get you there.
+Example: Whim and freedom of movement and choice Whim’s goal is to offer users ultimate freedom of mobility: “Whim will get you there.
 Near or far - wherever you want to go.”Footnote 4 To facilitate freedom of movement, Whim offers various subscription models and modalities, which are offered by multiple providers.
 While active in several European cities, Whim’s offer in Helsinki is the broadest.
 Here, Whim offers four different models, one of them being Whim Unlimited.
 Whim Unlimited is a subscription package that includes public transportation, city bikes, taxis, e-scooters and rental cars on an unlimited basis with few limitations for around €500 a month.
 It is questionable to what extent the promise of freedom of unlimited mobility is realistic for all (potential) users in the urban context: “This promise is at odds with the challenge of satisfying simultaneous demand in a finite transport network” (Pangbourne et al. 2018, p.
 39).
-Not only can unlimited travels have a negative effect on these services’ environmental sustainability, such promises also neglect the reality of current transport systems’ limitations (Pangbourne et al. 2018).
+Not only can unlimited travels have a negative effect on these services’ environmental sustainability, such promises also neglect the reality of current transport systems’ limitations (Pangbourne et al. 2018). |

 Climate impact